wsklee/wsklee.github.io/src/content/blog/trying-out-new-template.md

 Changed the font from monospace to san-serif
 Adapted gruvbox color scheme for light theme

+## Problem encountered

+ViewTransition API currently works only on chromium-based browsers.
+On Safari there is an [issue]('https://github.com/withastro/astro/issues/8625') with scroll stutter

 ### Does it support code?

 `const MAKE_CHANGES`